berkeley-scf/tutorial-unix-basics/index.md

 This tutorial covers the basics of navigating in a UNIX-like (e.g., Linux or Mac OS X) environment.
 In particular, it covers using the UNIX command line interface, a powerful way to carry out operations on a computer and to automate tasks.
 Being familiar with operating on the command line will allow you (with some practice and training) to do things more quickly and in a way that can be reproduced later.
 That's hard or impossible to do if you are doing point-and-click or drag-and-drop operations in a File Manager or Finder window.

-Materials for this tutorial, including the Markdown file that was used to create this document are available on GitHub at (https://github.com/berkeley-scf/tutorial-unix-basics).
+Materials for this tutorial, including the Markdown file that was used to create this document are [available on GitHub](https://github.com/berkeley-scf/tutorial-unix-basics).

 Software Carpentry has a very nice introductory lesson on the [basics of the shell](https://swcarpentry.github.io/shell-novice/).
 It also has an accompanying [YouTube video](https://www.youtube.com/watch?v=8c1BL5b47kg).
 Episodes 1-3 (the first 20 minutes) cover the material that is in this tutorial.